 BACKGROUND: The HHD system consists of approximately 143 miles of levee surrounding Lake Okeechobee, with 32 culverts, hurricane gates and other water control structures.
 The first embankments around Lake Okeechobee were constructed by local interests from sand and muck, circa 1915.
 Hurricane tides overtopped the original embankments in 1926 and 1928 causing over 3,000 deaths.
 The River and Harbor Act of 1930 authorized the construction of 67.8 miles of levee along the south shore of Lake Okeechobee and 15.7 miles of levee along the north shore.
 The U.S. Army Corps of Engineers (Corps) constructed the levees between 1932 and 1938 with crest heights ranging from +32 to +35 feet, National Geodetic Vertical Datum (NGVD).
 A major hurricane in 1947 prompted the need for additional flood protection work.
 As a result, Congress passed the Flood Control Act of 1948 authorizing the first phase of the C&SF project, a comprehensive plan to provide flood protection and other water control benefits in central and south Florida.
 By the late 1960s the new dike system was completed, raising the elevation of the levees to a maximum +41 feet, NGVD.
 This provides protection to the Standard Project Flood (SPF) level, approximately an event occurring once in 935 years.
 However, investigations conducted in the 1980s and early 1990s of the dike system's potential seepage and stability problems resulted in the identification of two major areas of concern: the seepage and embankment stability at the culvert locations, and the problematic foundation conditions of the dike.
 During high water events piping is experienced thru the levee.
 In 1999, the Corps developed a plan to rehabilitate the HHD.
 The plan was approved in 2000 and divided the 143 mile embankment into eight reaches with the initial focus on Reach 1.
-This Reach by Reach rehabilitation approach has been replaced with a system wide risk reduction approach as required for safety modifications to dams.
+In August 2016, a Dam Safety Modification Report (DSMR) was completed and approved by the Corps Dam Safety Officer.
+The approved plan in the DSMR includes all remaining fixes to bring HHD within tolerable risk guidelines.